-- Selectricity production from lignite is produced exclusively by steam turbines. - Solution Natural gas is used mainly in combined cycle units and secondarily in gas turbines. - Heavy fuel oil is used in gas turbines and in internal combustion engines (only in the islands' electricity systems). - Diesel is used in gas turbines and in internal combustion engines in the islands' electricity systems.
+- \(\bar{\sqrt{}}\) Electricity production from lignite is produced exclusively by steam turbines. - Natural gas is used mainly in combined cycle units and secondarily in gas turbines. - Heavy fuel oil is used in gas turbines and in internal combustion engines (only in the islands' electricity systems). - Diesel is used in gas turbines and in internal combustion engines in the islands' electricity systems.

-GHG emissions from electricity and heat production for the period 1990 - 2019 are presented in Table 3.15.
+GHG emissions from electricity and heat production for the period 1990 - 2020 are presented in Table 3.15.

-GHG emissions from electricity generation in 2019 decreased by 33.0% compared to 1990 levels.
+GHG emissions from electricity generation in 2020 decreased by 51.0% compared to 1990 levels.
 During the period 1990-2007, an increasing trend of emissions was observed.
 This increase was attributed to the high increase of electricity demand in Greece as well as to the structural characteristics of the Greek electricity generation system.
 It should be mentioned that the availability of hydroelectric plants has a significant effect to emissions trends.
 For instance, the significant increase of electricity demand in 1999 (by 3.3% compared to 1998) was not followed by a similar increase of emissions (1.3%) because of the penetration of natural gas and the high availability of hydroelectric plants.
 On the contrary, electricity generation from hydroelectric plants in 2000 decreased by 14% compared to 1999, while energy demand increased by 6.2% and as a result fossil fuels consumption and GHG emissions increased accordingly.

 During the period 2008-2019, a decreasing trend of emissions was observed.
 This decrease is attributed to the increasing share of NG and RES in the Greek energy system, along with a decrease in electricity consumption during the last years, as a result of energy efficiency measures and the economic recession that the country is facing.
 In 2017, GHG emissions were increased by 11.4% compared to 2016, which is attributed to a 12.2% increase of solid fuels use in 2017 compared to 2016.
-In 2019, the emissions were decreased by 17.9%, which is attributed to the reduced use of solid fuels and the increase of electricity imports (about 58% increase of net improvements in 2019 compared to 2018).
+In 2019, the emissions were decreased by 17.9% compared to 2018, which is attributed to the reduced use of solid fuels and the increase of electricity imports (about 58% increase of net imports in 2019 compared to 2018).
+A further 26.8% reduction of GHG emissions was also observed in 2020 compared to 2019, due to the gradual phasing-out of lignite-fired power plants.

-CO_2 emissions in 2019 accounted for 99.7% of total emissions from public electricity and heat production, while emissions from solid fuels consumption accounted for 61.0% of total emissions in 2019.
+CO2 emissions in 2020 accounted for 99.7% of total emissions from public electricity and heat production, while emissions from solid fuels consumption accounted for 45.7% of total emissions in 2020.
 However, due to the penetration of natural gas and RES technologies, total emissions per electricity produced by fossil fuels has a decreasing trend.